Celeo/zdv-training-scheduler/README.md

 ### Update trainer permissions

-Only the TA (and (D)ATM) can update permissions for Mentors and Instructors on which permissions they are allowed to train students on:
+Only the TA (and (D)ATM) can update permissions for Mentors and Instructors on which permissions they are allowed to train students on the positions configured in the config file.

-- Minor Ground
-- Major Ground
-- Minor Tower
-- Major Tower
-- Minor Approach
-- Major Approach
-- Center

 When Senior Staff update the permissions for a trainer, all of their open sessions are updated to show the increased training opportunities.

 ```mermaid
 sequenceDiagram